Logo

 We believe that Parental Alienation does exist and can be used by one parent to turn a child against the other parent.
 This is a serious problem that needs to be addressed by the family law courts and its 730 evaluators.
 Ironically some children have had both parents engaging in alienating behavior and tactics.
 Regardless of whether one or both parents engage in alienation, it always produces very serious developmental and other problems for a child that last into adulthood.
 It is not "non-scientific" mumbo jumbo that is used to dupe the courts into granting custody to an unfit parent.

 It is very clear that California Protective Parents Association and like-minded groups intend to make California the battle ground against Parental Alienation.
 Karen Anderson has NOW, The Commission on the Status of Women, Coalition of Family Equity (essentially the attorney’s for the mother in the LaMusga "move away" case), & a slew of others.
-We stopped their efforts this year, but we need you help to succeed next year, and the year after.
+We've stopped their efforts so far, but we need your help to succeed this year, next year, and the year after.
 If we don't continue to prevail in California, they will push this issue nationally.

 With your funding and support, CAFC can continue its successful legislative efforts.
 Moreover, we will commission a fair and accurate peer-reviewed study, using far more respected and credibile experts.
 Please help by making a donation today.